United Kingdom Education System: Study Levels, Grading System, and More

 Table of Contents

-How Does the UK Education System Work?
+How Does the United Kingdom Education System Work?

 In the United Kingdom, the educational journey is divided into five stages: early years, primary, secondary, Further Education (FE), and Higher Education (HE).
 Compulsory education spans from age 5 (4 in Northern Ireland) to 16.
 Further Education (FE) is optional and encompasses non-advanced education available at further (including tertiary) education colleges and Higher Education (HE) institutions (HEIs).